the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-schedules.md

 If your event invites specifically people with lived experience of ADHD (and no other cognitive impairments) for a :art: creative workshop :art:, setting sessions at 40 minutes maximum length may be incredibly disruptive and undermine the goals and accessibility of your workshop

 Instead, you may want to consider offering longer sessions for this audience that can be facilitated with self-directed breaks.
-- For example, for a 1.5-hour event you may consider a 10 minute introduction, followed by a 50 minute self-directed session, a 15 minute break, and then a 15 minute conclusion or share out and session close.
+- For example, for a 1.5-hour event you may consider a 10 minute introduction, followed  a 50 minute self-directed session, a 15 minute break, and then a 15 minute conclusion or share out and session close.

 This is because many people with a lived experience of ADHD can find that forced interruption is very disruptive and prohibitive of meaningful engagement on tasks that are highly creative or require deep focus.

-A discussion event or workshop for the same audience with ADHD may need to follow a different format (such a 30 minute instruction followed by a 10 minute break) to better support the audience's preferences and requirements.
+A discussion event or workshop for the same audience with ADHD may need to follow a different format (such a 30 minute instruction followed  a 10 minute break) to better support the audience's preferences and requirements.

 This example highlights the importance of working with your specific community to identify what formats will work best for your specific event.
 ```